 Morning training at the Spanish Riding School offers a chance to see the wonderful Lipizzaners in action without the cost of a full-blown performance.
 Though you still need to buy a ticket.

-- The Lipizzaner stallions and their riders leave a remarkable impression (and I speak as a horse agnostic)
+- The Lipizzaner stallions & their riders leave a remarkable impression

 - See also: